The sacred land at the center of the Dakota pipeline fight

 The rope hanging down inside anchors the tipi to Mother Earth, much like an umbilical cord.

-Spotted Eagle helps pass on sacred understanding but she's also a longtime activist.
-She railed against the Vietnam War, helped develop the first Native women's shelter and was on the frontline with other grandmothers in the battle against the Keystone XL Pipeline.
+Spotted Eagle helps pass on sacred understanding, but she's also a longtime activist.
+She railed against the Vietnam War, helped develop the first Native women's shelter and was on the front line with other grandmothers in the battle against the Keystone XL Pipeline.

-The people behind the Dakota Access Pipeline, the capitalists who cannot seem to get enough, make her think of one of the gifts the new baby, Water is Life, will receive.
+The people behind the Dakota Access Pipeline, the capitalists who she says cannot seem to get enough, make her think of one of the gifts the new baby, Water is Life, will receive.

 After birth, baby girls are given beaded turtles.
 Inside, tucked away and sewn in, they keep their "belly buttons," meaning their fallen-off umbilical cord stumps.